Just a moment...

 Press 'Enter' after typing page number.

-Issues: (i) Whether an assessing authority acting under section 10(2)(b) of the Bihar Sales Tax Act, 1944 may adopt a figure of gross turnover by pure guess without referring to any material or evidence to justify that figure.
+Issues: Whether, under section 10(2)(b) of the Bihar Sales Tax Act, 1944, the assessing authority could estimate gross turnover by pure guess without reference to any material or evidence.